Assistant General Counsel

 Successful candidates will also bring the following skills and attributes to the position:

-Excellent verbal & written communication, research and negotiation skills;
+• Excellent verbal & written communication, research and negotiation skills;

-Ability to work on multiple projects simultaneously in diverse legal subject areas;
+• Ability to work on multiple projects simultaneously in diverse legal subject areas;

-A team orientation that combines strong leadership, congeniality and creativity to drive and motivate others;
+• A team orientation that combines strong leadership, congeniality and creativity to drive and motivate others;

-An outstanding work ethic and the ability to drive organizational change;
+• An outstanding work ethic and the ability to drive organizational change;

-Enthusiasm for the mission of The Public Interest Network and its member organizations to effect grassroots social change, and a goal-oriented, activist orientation;
+• Enthusiasm for the mission of The Public Interest Network and its member organizations to effect grassroots social change, and a goal-oriented, activist orientation;

-Comfort working with both the most senior staff (CEO, Executive Directors, other senior management staff) on major organizational strategies, and with training brand new staff on basic relevant legal principles in an understandable way; and
+• Comfort working with both the most senior staff (CEO, Executive Directors, other senior management staff) on major organizational strategies, and with training brand new staff on basic relevant legal principles in an understandable way; and

-Prior experience working with or advising nonprofit organizations.
+• Prior experience working with or advising nonprofit organizations.
 Firsthand experience doing organizing, issue advocacy, or political work is a plus.

 Target annual compensation for this position is commensurate with the relevant professional experience and/or advanced degrees that a candidate has.

 Denver, CO preferred.
-Candidates in Boston, MA, or Washington, DC also considered.
+Candidates in Boston, MA, or Washington, DC, also considered.

-Fill out our online application.
+To apply online, click here.
 Please direct your cover letter to Betsy Grossman, General Counsel, and specify that you are applying for the Assistant General Counsel position.

-We share a vision of a better future, a set of core values, and a strategic approach to making positive change.
+The Public Interest Network is a group of organizations that share a vision of a better future, a set of core values, and a strategic approach to making positive change.
 Click here for things you should know about our network when you apply.